FasterXML/jackson-datatype-jsr353/README.md

 you can read JSON as `JsonValue`s and write `JsonValue`s as JSON as part of normal Jackson processing.

-Note that there is also a related [jackson-javax-json](https://github.com/pgelinas/jackson-javax-json) module which actually *implements* JSR-353 using Jackson streaming API under the hood.
+Note that this module DOES NOT actually IMPLEMENT `jsr-353` specification.

-In both cases the main reason for use is interoperability, as well as to take advantage of powerful data-binding features Jackson provides.
+There is one known [jackson-javax-json](https://github.com/pgelinas/jackson-javax-json) project that actually *implements* JSR-353 using Jackson streaming API under the hood, although it is not actively maintained any more.

-Another benefit is the
+The main reason for using this module is interoperability, as well as to take advantage of powerful data-binding features Jackson provides.
-performance: Jackson implementation is often significantly faster for reading and writing JSON content than Oracle's JSR-353 Reference Implementation.
+Another benefit is the performance: Jackson implementation is often significantly faster for reading and writing JSON content than Oracle's JSR-353 Reference Implementation.

 ## Status